 1) My Spanish Lab must be completed outside of class and by the assigned dates to receive full credit.
-The website will allow you to submit late work but will deduct 10% for each day it is late.
+The website will allow you to submit late work, but will deduct 10% for each day it is late.
 The online exercises are quantitative, which means they will be assigned a numeric grade.
 You are allowed two attempts for each exercise.
 The second attempt must be completed before the due date.
 You are responsible for keeping up with assignments.
 Waiting until the night before an assignment is due and encountering a technical problem is not an excuse.

 2) Quizzes will be given as scheduled over vocabulary (V) and grammar (G).
 These quizzes begin promptly.
-Quizzes must be taken in pencil.
-Mistakes must be erased.
 Quizzes that do not comply with this policy will not be accepted.
 Two (2) quizzes are dropped.
 THERE ARE NO MAKEUPS FOR THESE QUIZZES.
-DON'T ASK.

 3) Chapter exams: There will be 6 chapter exams; one (1) will be dropped.
 THERE ARE NO MAKEUPS FOR EXAMS.
-DON'T ASK.

-4) Daily active participation includes responding when called on, volunteering, writing on the board, group work, participating in clicker/polling exercises, and any other activity assigned by the instructor.
+4) Daily active participation includes responding when called on, volunteering, writing on the board, group work, and any other activity assigned by the instructor.
 This is a language class.
 Speaking is the most important of the four skills.
 Students are expected to be active listeners AND speakers.
 Effort is important.
 Answers don't have to be perfect, but they need to be comprehensible.
 Your participation will be graded daily.
 Your success in this course and your ability to communicate effectively in Spanish is a function of your level of engagement in this class.
 I am interested both the quantity and quality of your participation.
 Simply attending class does not guarantee a student a good participation grade.